mafifafm/pxt-microbit/docs/projects/micro-coin.md

 ## ~ avatar

 Have you heard about BitCoin and all those new Crypto currencies?
-Well micro:bit has **micro:coin** now!
+Well Ragga has **micro:coin** now!

 ## ~